cedricwalter/cedricwalter.github.io/_posts/2009-04-09-maven-let-the-continuous-build-embrace-your-database.md

     - and what .sql revision svn it was
     - so they can only run delta scripts
     - ex: version 1.0 in prod, but bug appear
-        - -&gt; open a branch
+        - -> open a branch
-        - -&gt; automatic run of branch sql scripts also to trunk
+        - -> automatic run of branch sql scripts also to trunk
     - **Idempotent**
         - but the same script apply twice on different database status do not gibe the same result
             - so they have to make script idempotent by checking/handling all previous versions